 - Get enough volume so you can believe the data.
 Traditional customer satisfaction response rates of less than 10% leave you guessing the validity of the data.
 Our customers typically have response rates exceeding 30%, with some well over 50%.

 - Base your contract on employee experience.
-Write or rewrite internal, intra-business agreements or outsourcing contracts around employee experience metrics.
+Write or rewrite internal, intra-business agreements or outsourcing contracts around your employee experience metric(s).

 This year at SITS17, the UK’s highest-attended ITSM conference, I’ll be presenting on how to make employee experience the most meaningful metric.
 During my session, I’ll present multiple customer cases on how HappySignals customers have done this, changing their internal discussions and increasing ITSM’s position in the value chain.
 Please attend to hear how: